ai-zahran/ai-zahran.github.io/index.md

 I also previously worked with [RDI-eg](http://www.rdi-eg.com/) on [the *Hafss* project](http://www.rdi-eg.com/Technologies/speech.htm), a pronunciation learning application for Islam's Holy Book (the Quran).
 In this project, I explored various deep neural network architectures with the amazing [Kaldi Toolkit](kaldi-asr.org/) to enhance the recogniton accuracy of the application.
 {: .text-justify}

-**Side projects**: Checkout [*Deer*](https://github.com/abahmed/Deer), an [Electron](https://electronjs.org/)-based note-taking application I am building with a group of friends!
-It is in a very early phase, and we are trying to make it a friendly environment for new contributers to hack on.
-So feel free to code and get in touch, we've got plenty of plans to come!!
-{: .text-justify}

 ## Skills

 **Languages**: Python, C++, Shell scripting